home

 • they understand the basic concepts of XSLT

 These objectives can be achieved in the XML fundamentals course.
-Having a basic HTML knowledge is an advantage, but not necessary (cf. HTML).
+Having a basic HTML knowledge is an advantage, but not necessary (cf. HTML and CSS).

 Main topics